Looks like you are using an old version of Internet Explorer - Please update your browser

 How should we understand the horrible devastation and human suffering caused by natural disasters such as hurricanes, earthquakes, and floods?

 Bill Nye not only connects fear of death with rejection of evolution but even explains this seemingly “irrational” notion as a result of human evolution!

 Why do bad things happen?
 Human beings seek to reconcile their understanding of an all-powerful, loving God with the seemingly endless suffering around them.

 When times are great, we should praise God and thank Him for His goodness.
-When times are tough, we should praise God, thank Him for His goodness, and lean completely on Him.
-Now, it was my turn.
+When times are tough, we should do the same and lean completely on Him.

 The tragic school shooting in Connecticut is another vivid reminder that we live in a fallen and sin-cursed world.
 Our hearts go out to those affected by this tragedy.